jgamblin/sharesearch/README.md

 # sharesearch
-sharesearch.py is python script To search shares for keywords.
+sharesearch.py is python script to search shares (or directories) for keywords.

 ##Usage
 python sharesearch.py

-shares.txt  < Put the shares (or directories) you want to search in this file. searchterms.txt < Put what you want to find in this file.
+shares.txt  < Put the shares (or directories) you want to search in this file.

+searchterms.txt < Put what you want to find in this file.

 ##Important Notice